 (While not representative of any one model, the quantities below can be used as a guide.
-In some instances, extra screws/bolts are provided in the event of strip out or loss of parts.)
+In some instances, extra screws/bolts are provided in the event of strip out or loss of parts.
+Other door sizes not shown below may have different hardware amounts.)